DanialArab/Docker/README.md

         app

-and so I also cannot write anything in the data directory.
+I also cannot write anything in the data directory.
 It seems that the ownership is changed when trying to map the directory, if I try:

         docker run -d -p 3005:3000 -v $(pwd):/app --user 1000:1000 react-app # 1000:1000 is my user ID:group ID as danial

+which gives me back

         8afc9cdbf9ec47d296ff95dda390fade3cea04747c3d6d7727dcdebf8d1e4956

-        docker exec -it a8 sh
+        docker exec -it 8a sh
         ls -l

         total 2080